IgorKowalczyk/discord-ssh/README.md

 6. Send command in channel which you set in `.env` file
 7. Wait for the response, that's it!

+> [!NOTE]
+> You have to enable `Message Content` intent in your [Discord Developer Portal](https://discord.com/developers/applications) to use this bot!
+> Bot will not respond to messages in other channels or other members than you (bot owner)

 ## 🔦 How to use

 - Go to channel where you want to run commands _(you can change it in `.env`)_